thiscode/DynamicSelectExtensions/README.markdown

 		x => x.CollectionWithRelations.SelectMany(x => x.EntityCollectionOnSecondLevel.OrderBy(y => y.Something).ThenBy(y => y.SomeOtherThing)),

 	});

+The List inside the Select-Method could you, of course, built previously dynamic.

 You have to pay attention, that this call will use an AsEnumerable() in your query chain.
 This means, your database will be queried after you request